FanFusion/ai-tutor/README.md

 - Direct multimodal document processing using Gemini's `Part.from_uri` capability
 - Generate structured teaching syllabuses using Gemini AI with JSON schema validation
 - Modify and refine syllabuses through natural language instructions
+- Interactive teaching sessions based on the generated syllabus
-- Support for multimedia content tags in the syllabus
+- Support for multimedia content tags in both the syllabus and teaching responses
-- Robust error handling with fallback mechanisms
+- Stage-by-stage progression through the teaching content
+- Automatic evaluation of user answers with progress tracking

 ## Setup